 - The Education Trust names UNI first among peer institutions nationally for overall high performance in graduation rates.

 Q: Does an AA degree from DMACC satisfy ALL my general education requirements for UNI?

 A: UNI and DMACC have a written agreement that establishes the AA degree as satisfying most of the UNI general education requirements.
-Students in the 2+2 program will be offered the opportunity to take the required UNI course in non-western cultures and the capstone course at the DMACC Carroll Campus.
+Students in the 2+2 program will be offered the opportunity to take the required UNI course in non-western cultures at DMACC.

 Q: Does admission to UNI automatically admit me to the UNI Teacher Education program?

 A: NO!
-The UNI College of Education has additional requirements, including PPST minimum test scores, speech and hearing evaluation, application for admission, satisfactory completion of courses in college writing and oral communication, and a 2.50 cumulative grade point average.
+The UNI College of Education has additional requirements, including Praxis Core minimum test scores, application for admission, satisfactory completion of courses in college writing and oral communication, and a minimum 2.50 cumulative grade point average.

 Q: Will I be able to take all my UNI courses at DMACC?

 A: YES!
-The complete UNI program is offered at the DMACC Ankeny, Boone & Carroll Campuses with some courses taught from UNI utilizing the Iowa Communications Network (ICN), or WebCT or on-site instruction.
+The complete UNI program is offered at the DMACC Ankeny, Boone & Carroll Campuses with some courses taught from UNI utilizing Adobe Connect, Blackboard, or on-site instruction.

 Q: Who provides UNI instruction?